 KauKo – Urban Environments as Testing Platforms for Well‑Being Innovation

-The KauKo project develops urban testing platforms in neighbourhoods to trial new solutions that support well-being, health, and mobility.
-The aim is to bring cities, companies, and residents together to create better solutions for everyday urban life.
+The KauKo project developed urban testing platforms in neighborhoods to do agile pilots with new solutions that support well-being, health, and mobility.
+The aim was to bring cities, companies, and residents together to create better solutions for everyday urban life.

 Funders